user5142/Tea-Cozy/README.md

 ![image](https://user-images.githubusercontent.com/122168069/213885325-bdddacef-51fd-44cc-bbb8-39e4a8bab761.png)

 My goal for this project was to replicate and adhere to the provided design spec as closely as possible.
-I didn't worry about resonsiveness or mobile optimization and focused only on the specific design spec requests.
+I didn't worry about things like resonsiveness or hover states and focused only on the specific design spec requests.

 Shortly after diving in, I hit some initial roadblocks and couldn't seem to find the right solutions via Google.